gzachariadis/debian-debloat/README.md

 Use at your own risk!
 Do not run before you understood the code.

+### Guidelines

+Here are some strategies and tools you can use to manage bloat without risking system integrity:

+- Regular Maintenance Commands:

+sudo apt autoremove: This command removes packages that were automatically installed to satisfy dependencies for other packages and are no longer needed.

+sudo apt clean: This command cleans up the local repository of downloaded package files.
+Managing Logs:

+Journalctl: You can use journalctl to manage logs more effectively.
+For example, journalctl --vacuum-size=100M will limit the size of the logs to 100MB.
+You can also set up a cron job to regularly clean up logs.

+- Disable Unnecessary Logging: Some services might have options to disable logging or reduce the verbosity of logs.
+Check the documentation for these services.

+#### Cleaning Up After Applications:

+- Manual Cleanup: After uninstalling an application, check common locations like /var/log, /var/cache, and your home directory for any lingering files.
+Be cautious and ensure these files are not critical before deleting them.

+- Use Specific Tools: Some applications might leave configuration files in your home directory.
+These are usually hidden and can be found using find or by manually checking directories like ~/.config and ~/.local/share.

+- Automated Cleanup Tools:

+- BleachBit: This is a system cleaner that can delete various types of files that are no longer needed, including cache, cookies, and temporary files.

+### Preventative Measures:

+- Be Selective with Software: When installing new software, consider whether you really need it and if it's necessary for your workflow.
+Use Lightweight Alternatives: If bloat is a major concern, consider using lightweight versions of applications or different software that is known for being less resource-intensive.

+### System Configuration:

+- Tweak System Settings: Depending on your system and usage, you might be able to tweak settings to reduce the amount of logging or cache generation.

+### Backup and Restore:

+Use Snapshots or Backups: Before making significant changes to your system, consider using tools like Timeshift to create a snapshot.
+This way, if something goes wrong, you can restore your system to a previous state.

 ### Packages

 Here's a brief overview of each individual package (optionally) removed from your System and their purpose: